-- Administer fluid bolus 20 mL/kg; may repeat x2 (maximum total 60 ml/kg) to improve clinical condition (capillary refill time ≤ 2 seconds, equal peripheral and distal pulses, improved mental status, normal breathing). - Administer fluid in a pediatric patient with normal systolic blood pressure and who has other signs of decreased perfusion including tachycardia, loss of peripheral pulses, and delayed capillary filling time of >2 seconds. - Consider sedation for patients that are combative and may cause further harm to self and others. - Midazolam 0.05 mg/kg IV/IM or 0.1 mg/kg IN (maximum dose 3 mg); may 0 repeat once in 5 minutes, OR - Lorazepam 0.05 mg/kg IV/IM (maximum dose 1 mg); may repeat once in 5 minutes, OR - Diazepam 0.1 mg/kg IV (maximum dose 5 mg); may repeat once in 5 minutes.
-0
+- Administer fluid bolus 20 mL/kg; may repeat x2 (maximum total 60 ml/kg) to improve clinical condition (capillary refill time ≤ 2 seconds, equal peripheral and distal pulses, improved mental status, normal breathing). - Administer fluid in a pediatric patient with normal systolic blood pressure and who has other signs of decreased perfusion including tachycardia, loss of peripheral pulses, and delayed capillary filling time of >2 seconds. - Consider sedation for patients that are combative and may cause further harm to self and others: - Midazolam 0.05 mg/kg IV (single maximum dose 2.5 mg) may repeat once in 5 minutes, OR - \Midazolam 0.1 mg/kg IM/IN (single maximum dose 5 mg) may repeat once in 5 minutes, OR - Lorazepam 0.05 mg/kg IV (single maximum dose 1 mg); may repeat once in 5 minutes, OR - Diazepam 0.1 mg/kg IV (maximum dose 5 mg); may repeat once in 5 minutes.